-After dropping slightly to +170 last week at offshore book 5Dimes, the Tide reopened Monday at +140 to win the College Football Playoff.
+After dropping slightly to +170 last week, the Tide reopened Monday at +140 to win the College Football Playoff.
 Alabama’s next five games: vs. Texas A&M, vs. Louisiana-Lafayette, at Arkansas, vs. Missouri, at Tennessee.

 The likelihood of Alabama being undefeated entering its Nov.
 3 game at LSU is extremely high, and the likelihood of it inflicting more resounding punishment on opponents remains high as well.
 Much like with Tua Tagovailoa’s Heisman odds, Alabama’s title odds will go in only one direction as we head closer to the LSU game.